- Quality Score is a 1-10 signal based on three factors: Exp. CTR (≈40%), Ad Relevance (≈30%), and LP Experience (≈30%).

 Quality Score is a diagnostic metric Google calculates at the keyword level, displayed in your Google Ads interface as a number from 1 (lowest) to 10 (highest).
 It is not a direct input into the auction - what actually determines your ad position and cost is Ad Rank, which Google calculates as: Quality Score × Maximum Bid × expected impact of ad extensions.

 The score is recalculated continuously and shown as an average in your interface.
-A keyword needs approximately 30 impressions before Google shows a numeric score — below that threshold, you will see dashes instead of a number.
+According to Google's Quality Score documentation, a keyword needs approximately 30 impressions before Google shows a numeric score - below that threshold, you will see dashes instead of a number.

 What are the three components of Quality Score?